FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

 This channel is not responsible for timestep decrements.

 .. note::
    Observation by K O’Brien.
-If channel elements are listed in TIME.OUT,correcting the cross section might push the issue downstream.
+If channel elements are listed in TIME.OUT,correcting the cross-section might push the issue downstream.
 Channels have a high impact on the timestep decrement if they are steep or if the grid element size is small.
 If an unreasonable number of timestep decrements result because of a channel node, it may not be fixable.
 This is OK so long as the channel is stable and volume conservation